 Being vegan in Cordoba was not the walk in the park that I thought it would be.
-Being one of the larger cities in the South of Spain (and drawing big tourist crowds due to its respectable reputation for history and culture), I assumed that it would be one of the easier places to find vegan food in Spain.
-Vegan tapas is easy to find when you visit Cordoba.
+As one of the larger cities in the South of Spain (and drawing big tourist crowds due to its respectable reputation for history and culture), I assumed that it would be one of the easier places to find vegan food in Spain.
+Vegan tapas is easy to find when you visit Cordoba, as are vegetarian restaurants Cordoba.
 A full meal is not.

 I’ve pulled together a list of the easiest places to find vegan food in Cordoba, and a couple of other things I found out along the way …

 Taberna la Alqueria was not on my hunt list for vegan food in Cordoba.
 It wasn’t listed on any of the other vegan travel bloggers’ pages and I only wandered into it through sheer desperation for something other than bread.
-Only a 5 minutes walk down from the famous Mesquita, this Cordoba restaurant sits in amongst a charming, if not a little touristy, street filled with tapas cafes – some misting their diners to keep them cool.
-Don’t worry, there was no mist here – that will not be showing on your bill!
+Only a 5 minute walk down from the famous Mesquita, this Cordoba restaurant sits in amongst a charming (if not a little touristy) street filled with tapas cafes – some misting their diners to keep them cool.
+Don’t worry, there was no mist here – and therefore, it won’t be showing on your bill!

 - Avocado hummus, which came with pitta to dip

 - Fried eggplant with cane honey – a local speciality (ask them to hold the honey)

 - Patatas bravas – make sure you state you don’t want it topped with mayonnaise (multiple times!)

 The also serve generous potions of gazpacho accompanied by raw veg and breads.